ajcolgat/proto-cookbook/README.md

 ## Structure

-(State one or more sections that will comprise the notebook.
-E.g., _This cookbook is broken up into two main sections - "Foundations" and "Example Workflows."_ Then, describe each section below.)
+This notebook is broken up into two sections: "Foundations" and "Example Workflows".

-### Section 1 ( Replace with the title of this section, e.g. "Foundations" )
+### Foundations

-(Add content for this section, e.g., "The foundational content includes ... ")
+The foundational content includes

-### Section 2 ( Replace with the title of this section, e.g. "Example workflows" )
+### Example workflows

-(Add content for this section, e.g., "Example workflows include ... ")
+Some example workflows include the gridradpy package to read in the GridRad data, in conjunction with xarray and netCDF4.

 ## Running the Notebooks